C3BI-pasteur-fr/ReGaTE/doc/import.rst

 ***************************

-Currently there are two ways to import json:
+Currently there are two ways to import a json file in the Elixir Registry:

 * with the command import2er.py